tomhiskey/tom-personal-site-jekyll/about.md

 * Focused, purposeful meetings

 #### Things I struggle with
-* People who aren't culturally aligned with me - I find it tiring and I get defensive (which is something I dislike about myself)
 * Loud voices and dictators
 * People who don't value understanding the problem, defining needs or doing research
 * Gossip and politics

 #### Things I love
-* Leading, managing and hiring - it's wonderful helping others be their best selves at work
 * Input from others in the design process - I'm not egotistical or precious and I see my role as getting the best outcomes, which means it doesn't have to be me coming up with all the ideas
 * Working as part of a multi-talented, creative, engaged team
 * Empathetic, emotionally-intelligent people who put customers first
 * Learning and new experiences
+* Leading, managing and hiring - it's wonderful helping others be their best selves at work

 #### Other things to know about me
 * Work-life balance is vital - I've read too many tales from regretful, work-obsessed old people.
 I'm at my most productive when everything's in balance
 * I suffer from imposter syndrome which I use as motivation to learn
 * I prefer solving user problems than selling stuff
-* I'm happiest when I [bring my whole self to work](https://www.youtube.com/watch?v=bd2WKQWG_Dg) - i.e. I can be myself
+* I'm happiest when I [bring my whole self to work](https://www.youtube.com/watch?v=bd2WKQWG_Dg)
-* I think I'm on the border between extrovert and introvert
+* I see myself as being on the border between extrovert and introvert

 ***